Transportation cost inequalities for singular SPDEs: Introduction

-The question of the longtime existence of some solutions to some singular SPDEs is subtler than the corresponding question for rough differential equations.
+{\it 2.1 Invariant probability measures --} The question of the longtime existence of some solutions to some singular SPDEs is subtler than the corresponding question for rough differential equations.
 It is only very recently that some first longtime existence results were obtained for some classes of equations, by Chandra, Feltes \& Weber \cite{CFW24}, Shen, Zhu \& Zhu \cite{SZZ} and Chevyrev \& Gubinelli \cite{ChevyrevGubinelli}.
 Independently of these examples, under the assumption that a given subcritical singular stochastic PDE is defined on a fixed time interval, it is possible to infer from the transportation cost inequality satisfied by the BPHZ model that the law of the solution field satisfies as well a transportation cost inequality, assuming some a priori pathwise bounds on the solution field.
 Such a statement will be the object of Corollary \ref{CorTCISolutions} below.
 Incidentally, Theorem \ref{ThmHolderEstimateBPHZ} and Corollary \ref{CorTCISolutions} allow to extend Riedel's transportation cost result \cite{Rie17} on the law of solutions to some rough differential equations driven by some Gaussian $p$-rough paths with $2<p<3$ to some arbitrary geometric, or branched, $p$-rough paths ($1\leq p<\infty$) whose laws satisfy some transportation cost inequalities.
 This includes some non-Gaussian examples.

-In a different direction, we obtain as a consequence of Corollary \ref{CorTCISolutions} some transportation cost inequalities for some $\Phi^4$ measures in the full subcritical regime.
+We obtain as a consequence of Corollary \ref{CorTCISolutions} some transportation cost inequalities for some $\Phi^4$ measures in the full subcritical regime, and more generally for a whole class of invariant probability measures of some Markovian dynamics generated by some singular stochastic PDEs.
 Let us work over the $4$-dimensional torus $\bbT^4$.
 For $\nu>\kappa>0$, with $\nu$ irrational and $u_0\in C^{-1-\kappa+\nu}(\bbT^4)$, consider the subcritical singular stochastic PDE

 where $\zeta$ stands for a spacetime white noise over $\bbT^4$.
 Denote by $\widetilde{\sf M}^{\infty;\epsilon}$ the BPHZ model over the regularity structure associated with this equation; it satisfies the H\"older bound \eqref{EqTranslationEstimate} for some exponent $r(\nu)$ depending on $\nu$.
 Equation \eqref{EqPhi44Minus} has a unique solution $u_t(u_0)$ in the setting of regularity structures.
 It defines a Markovian dynamics on $C^{-1-\kappa+\nu}(\bbT^4)$, defined globally in time and which satisfies the $u_0$-uniform polynomial bound